lisp-docs/lisp-docs.github.io/docs/tutorial/using-cl-implementation.md

 **6. Development Environments:**

-* SLIME (Superior Lisp Interaction Mode for Emacs).
+* SLIME (Superior Lisp Interaction Mode for Emacs) (Sly is a fork of SLIME, so whatever applies to SLIME applies to sly as well).
 * Other Lisp IDEs.

 This tutorial aims to provide a practical overview of Common Lisp implementations and the ecosystem surrounding them.
 By the end, you should be able to choose an implementation suitable for your needs, manage libraries, and build Lisp projects effectively.